remi2257/sudoku-solver/README.md

 # sudoku-solver
-Hi, my name is Rémi Lux.
+Hi, my name is Remi LUX.
 I'm currently in my final year of Computer Vision Degree in Grenoble INP - Phelma.
 Welcome to my project
 My algorithm is able to detect and to directly solve sudokus in VR